openfaas/faasd/README.md

 * When you don't have the bandwidth to learn or manage Kubernetes
 * To deploy embedded apps in IoT and edge use-cases
 * To distribute applications to a customer or client
-* You have a cost sensitive project - run faasd on a 5-10 USD VPS or on your Raspberry Pi
+* You have a cost sensitive project - run faasd on a 1GB VM for 5-10 USD / mo or on your Raspberry Pi
 * When you just need a few functions or microservices, without the cost of a cluster

 faasd does not create the same maintenance burden you'll find with maintaining, upgrading, and securing a Kubernetes cluster.
 You can deploy it and walk away, in the worst case, just deploy a new VM and deploy your functions again.